secretstartups/handbook/support/workflows/customer_calls.html.md

 ## Introduction

-This page presents the workflows to be used in Support Engineering to schedule, prepare for, manage and follow-up on customer calls
+This page presents the workflows to be used in Support Engineering to schedule, prepare for, manage and follow-up on customer calls.

 ## Emotional Headwinds